29 Southwestern Decorating Ideas for 2025

 Image courtesy of Pinterest

-Cactus and succulents are a great addition to southwestern design for a few reasons.
+Cacti and succulents are a great addition to southwestern design for a few reasons.
 Firstly, they are low-maintenance plants that can withstand the hot and dry climate of the Southwest.
 They also add a unique texture and shape to the design, creating a more natural and organic feel.
+Pair them with rustic, woven baskets and terracotta pottery.

 Decorating with Succulents